helm/charts/stable/sysdig/README.md

  --docker-email=EMAIL
 ```

-And you must pass its reference in a YAML value file which will be used when
+The values YAML file will need to point to the Secret you just created (this
-deploying the Sysdig agent Helm chart (this cannot be done using the command-line):
+cannot be done using the command-line):

 ```yaml
 image: